syedumerahmedcode/concepts-in-simple-words/Recursion/README_Recursion.md

 **Recursion**

 - It is a way of solving problems by having a function calling itself.
 In other words, it solves a smaller subset of the problem.
 This goes on till an exit condition is reached.
+- - If no base condition (exit condition) is provided, it will continue calling itself without ending resulting in an infinite loop which eventually results to Stack overflow error.